 The best example of this is the behind-the-scenes videos shot by so many famous online magazines like Forbes, Time and Maxim.

 Tickle Their Funny Bone

-If you listen to the industry peers and psychologists, then humor is highly recommended even for company managers working in a highly disciplined corporate environment.
-Without humor, life starts turning blue and it will reflect in your brand.
-Imagine yourself sitting with a sad person for days and in other room that is divided from yours with a soundproof glass wall, has some people that are cheerful and entranced.
-For first few days you can manage to bear the sad person who has no emotions other than looking sad.
+If you listen to the industry peers and psychologists, then humour is highly recommended even for company managers working in a highly disciplined corporate environment.
+Without humour, life starts turning blue, and it will reflect in your brand.
+Imagine yourself sitting with a sad person for days, and in another room with a soundproof glass wall, some people cheerful and entranced.
+For the first few days, you can manage to bear the sad person who has no emotions other than looking sad.
 Even his talks are dull.
-Soon you would start envying people in other room laughing and cracking jokes and having a good time.
+Soon you would start envying people in separate rooms laughing and cracking jokes and having a good time.
 You would eventually want to leave the room and share the space with the euphoric people.

-Note: In a depressed state of the world, everyone, yes, nearly everyone is looking for humor.
+In a depressed state of the world, everyone, yes, nearly everyone is looking for humour.
 And when a brand infuses it in its social media content, then people feel attached.
-Hubspot has gathered some best humor infused content by companies to learn from.
+Hubspot has gathered some best humour infused content to learn from.